 This woodworkers list of free woodworking plans and projects features a collection of workshop clamps and related jig pieces that any moderately skilled do-it-yourselfer can build.
 The woodworking information found on these sites range in quantity and quality.
 Please contact individual web sites if you have questions about those woodworking projects.

-This is a link to a Google 3D SketchUp drawing for a 4-corner adjustable wooden frame clamp.
+This is a link to a Google 3D SketchUp drawing for a simple clamp cart on wheels.
 You will need the SketchUp software to download this drawing and its freely available online.
 We do not provide support for this software.
 Not all drawings have the measurements displayed but you can use the measurement tool in SketchUp to easily and accurately determine the dimensions of each lumber part.
 Most drawings do not have instructions, its assumed you can build it based on the completed drawing provided.